Bear Butte State Park: Beautiful and Historic

 To this day, Native Americans from more than 15 tribes still make religious pilgrimages to fast, pray, seek visions, and present offerings to their sacred spirits.

-Exploring Bear Butte SP
+Exploring Bear Butte State Park

 We visited on a stormy early fall morning.
 We had just spent three days exploring the Black Hills and were headed to Devil’s Tower.
 When we arrived, we immediately saw evidence of the religious significance.
 There were colorful pieces of cloth and pouches hanging from many trees.
 These are prayer cloths and tobacco ties.
 They represent the prayers offered by people during their worship.